 In other words, the communication pathway refers to a radio network that has established the communication channel among the security personnel and control room.

 Implementing the communication process, let security guards know who receives the message and responds to it.
 The benefit of creating a communication path is to prevent the loss of the message.
 The following things should include on radio communication network plan.

 - Handheld radios

 Call signs: Call sign is the unique name that has been assigned to identify persons or locations inside the security team.
 Generally, the public can not understand.
 Example;

 - Supervisor = Sirrah

-Frequency: A radio has designed with various channels to enable people to make communication switching on another channel while one is already busy.
+Frequency: A radio has been designed with various channels to enable people to make communicate by switching to another channel while one is already busy.
 Security personnel or any other people who use the radio might already know that the message goes through the frequency the different channel has different frequency set up;

 |750Mzh||3||Lobby or reception|

 Equipment: the radio is the most commonly used equipment to transmit messages in the security operation.
 To make the communication pathway clear a diagram may be drawn including calls sings, channel and reporting line;